etamity/hoverboard/docs/tutorials/set-up.md

 # Set up

-Follow the instructions below to install, build, and run the Project Hoverboard locally in less than 15 minutes.
+Follow the instructions below to install, build, and run the Project realmapp locally in less than 15 minutes.

 Or you may use [Docker container for development](docker.md)

-## Install the Hoverboard and dependencies
+## Install the realmapp and dependencies

 1. Install [Node.js](https://nodejs.org/) (`node`) version 4 or above.
     Node.js includes Node Package Manager (`npm`) by default.
-The Hoverboard uses `npm` for Polymer CLI.
+The realmapp uses `npm` for Polymer CLI.

 1. Verify that you're running `node` version 4 or above and `npm`